PRISM-$\Delta$: Differential Subspace Steering for Prompt Highlighting in Large Language Models: Analysis

 \subsection{Head selection robustness}

-Figure~\ref{fig:robustness_sub} sweeps $\delta_{\min}$ from 0.06 to 0.20. \seka{} drops by 3.14\% from its optimum when $\delta_{\min}$ is reduced from 0.12 to 0.06: hard thresholding gives all activated heads equal weight $w{=}1$, so including noisy heads degrades performance. \prismk{} fluctuates by only 0.60\% across the same range, because softplus automatically assigns lower weights to less discriminative heads.
-This robustness substantially reduces tuning cost (full sweeps over $g_K$, $\delta_{\min}$, and $\gamma$ are in Appendix~\ref{app:sensitivity}).
-Figure~\ref{fig:logprob} plots per-sample target log-probabilities: the majority of samples cluster in the upper-right (both correct) or lower-left (both wrong), while off-diagonal points reveal where the methods diverge. \prismk{} rescues 154 samples that \seka{} misclassifies (blue, above diagonal) while losing only 81 (red, below), for a net gain of +73.
+Figure~\ref{fig:robustness} sweeps $\delta_{\min}$ from 0.06 to 0.20. \seka{} drops by 3.14\% from its optimum when $\delta_{\min}$ is reduced from 0.12 to 0.06: hard thresholding gives all activated heads equal weight $w{=}1$, so including noisy heads degrades performance. \prismk{} fluctuates by only 0.60\% across the same range, because softplus automatically assigns lower weights to less discriminative heads.
+This robustness substantially reduces tuning cost; hyperparameter sweeps are summarized in Appendix~\ref{app:sensitivity}.
+A per-sample log-probability analysis (Figure~\ref{fig:logprob}, Appendix~\ref{app:head_logprob}) compares the two methods sample by sample: \prismk{} rescues 154 samples that \seka{} misclassifies while losing only 81, for a net gain of +73.
 The 2:1 asymmetry reflects systematic correction of shared-feature confusion, consistent with the shared-direction elimination of Proposition~\ref{prop:discriminative}(b).
 Qualitative examples are in Appendix~\ref{app:case_study}.
+Appendices~\ref{app:automatic_span}, \ref{app:highlight_noise}, and~\ref{app:cross_domain} examine automatically selected spans, imperfect highlights, and cross-domain projection reuse.